lcrownover/duckpaste/README.md

-# duckpaste
+# duckpaste 🦆

-Pastebin-like service for University of Oregon internal use
+Pastebin-like service for University of Oregon internal use.